Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 6600 should in theory be a small bit superior to the Geforce GTX 760 in general. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6600 should be a small bit faster than the Geforce GTX 760 in general. (explain)

-Texel RateThe Radeon RX 6600 will be a lot (more or less 94%) better at anisotropic filtering than the Geforce GTX 760. (explain)
+Texel RateThe Radeon RX 6600 should be a lot (about 94%) faster with regards to AF than the Geforce GTX 760. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison